Our House

 • easy on beneficial insects and mites

-Neem oil is not very persistant so may need to be re-applied at fairly short intervals (see label).
-Many gardeners, however, consider this characteristic of to be an advantage because the insecticide won't interfere with beneficial insects or harvest.
+Beside all of the benefits of neem oil the only real downside is that it may need to be re-applied every few days (see instructions on product label).
+Many gardeners, however, consider this characteristic to actually be another benefit because neem oil insecticide won't interfere with beneficial insects or delay harvest.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.